This Chocolate Dessert Hummus recipe is a healthy, simple dip! Serve with your favorite fruits, cookies, or pretzels. Gluten-free, dairy-free, vegan.

 Ingredients for Dessert Hummus

 Is dessert hummus good for you?
-The base of this dessert dip is made with protein and fiber rich chickpeas.
+The base of this healthy chocolate dessert dip is made with protein and fiber-rich chickpeas.

 Unsweetened cocoa powder is rich in polyphenols and flavanols with antioxidant and anti-inflammatory properties.
 Lower on the glycemic scale and full of its own antioxidants, maple syrup is used as a sweetener here.